 I was able to fire some PCP .308 Winchester ammunition at Media Day.
 I was able to hit a steel target at 100 yards with no problem, and the recoil seemed to be less than traditional ammunition.
 The casings did not jam, or become disfigured upon ejection after firing.
 With their casings topped with Sierra, Barnes, and Berger bullets I’m excited to do more testing of these cartridges under more controlled circumstances than Media Day allows.

-Forras advised that the PCP polymer cased ammunition will be ready for commercial sales in March, 2012.
+Forras advised that the PCP polymer cased ammunition will be ready for commercial sales in March 2012.
 I plan on buying a few cases in 5.56 mm and .308 Winchester to test on the rifles I own and use.
 I’ll let you know how it turns out and write a full PCP ammo review.